mediapeers/ansible-role-thumbor/README.md

 * `nginx_graylog_server: log.server` - Graylog server for Nginx logs
 * `nginx_log_dir: /var/log/nginx` - Nginx log dir
 * `nginx_status_page: /nginx_status` - Nginx status page you can use for monitoring

+There is a config for the Nginx role in `vars/main.yml`.
+It's set to work with thumbor supervisor setup.
+But you can throw out stuff you don't need (such as graylog logging) if you want.
+Make sure you keep upstream servers in sync with the ones supervisor starts (thumbor/tornado servers).

 ## Dependencies
 Depends on the Mediapeers Nginx role, which you can find here: https://github.com/mediapeers/ansible-role-nginx